Aurina

 Limitations

-- • iOS only (Android planned)
+- • iOS only

-- • English only (more languages planned)
+- • English and German

 - • Not a structured CBT course like Oto or MindEar